LinneweberLab/Mathejczyk_2024_eLife_Individuality/README.md

-Repository for 3 behavioural assays currently in use by the Linneweber lab as described in the paper “Individuality across environmental context in Drosophila melanogaster (Mathejczyk et al., 2023)". https://www.biorxiv.org/content/10.1101/2023.11.26.568741v1
+Repository for 3 behavioral assays currently in use by the Linneweber lab as described in the paper “Individuality across environmental context in Drosophila melanogaster (Mathejczyk et al., 2023)". https://www.biorxiv.org/content/10.1101/2023.11.26.568741v1
 <br>